HITS-AIN/GPCC.jl/README.md

   <img src=2Dposterior.png alt="2Dposterior">
 </p>

-The above computation can be parallelised easily by starting additional workers and replacing the outer `map` with a `pmap`.
+The above computation can be parallelised by starting additional workers and replacing the outer `map` with a `pmap`.